 Preserving Evidence After a Bike Accident

-Austin, Texas, Bicycle Accident Lawyers
+Austin Bicycle Accident Lawyers

 While most bicycle accidents do not involve cars, those that do can be scary and often seriously harmful to the cyclist.
-If you are on a bike and get into an accident with or because of a motor vehicle, it is important to do your best to keep calm and follow these recommendations.
+If you are on a bike and get into an accident with or because of a motor vehicle, it is essential to do your best to keep calm and follow these recommendations.

 4. Document the Accident and Your Injuries.
-Being involved in a serious accident can make it difficult for people to recall details of the accident later on.
-Do your best on-scene to note as many factors as you can about what happened-such as time of day, location, weather, road and traffic conditions, how the accident occurred, and all other pertinent details.
+Being involved in a severe accident can make it difficult for people to recall details of the accident later on.
+Do your best on-scene to note as many factors as you can about what happened-such as the time of day, location, weather, road and traffic conditions, how the accident occurred, and all other pertinent details.

 5. Preserve Evidence.
 Be sure to leave your bicycle and other damaged property in the same condition after the bike accident.
 Don’t fix anything, wash anything, throw anything away, have anything inspected, or send your property to anyone other than your bicycle accident attorney.

 6. Seek Advice from a Bicycle Accident Attorney.
 Bike accidents often involve complex legal issues.
-A qualified bicycle accident attorney can evaluate your claim-ideally very soon after the accident-to determine how best to preserve and protect your legal rights and options.
+A qualified bicycle accident attorney can evaluate your claim-ideally soon after the accident- to determine how best to preserve and protect your legal rights and options.
 Your attorney can investigate the accident, advise you on how to proceed, negotiate with involved parties (including insurance companies), and represent you in a case to help you obtain compensation for your losses and suffering.

-FAQ in Bicycle Accidents
+FAQ on Bike Accidents

 What types of injuries can result from a bicycle accident?

-You can sustain a lot of injuries if you are involved in a bicycle accident.
+You can sustain many injuries if you are involved in a bicycle accident.
 You can be thrown from your bicycle, which can cause everything from cuts, scratches, abrasions, and bruises to broken bones to severe head trauma.
 The extent of the injuries you sustain typically is influenced by what hit you, such as another bicyclist or a car, the speed at which you and the other vehicle were traveling, and whether you were wearing a helmet or any protective gear.